Creating dynamic pipelines and build annotations using Bazel

 Setting up a self-hosted agent for this tutorial requires you to first install a Buildkite Agent in a self-hosted environment, and then install Bazel to the same environment.

-Last, to install Bazel, follow the relevant instructions to install Bazelisk (recommended) or the relevant Bazel package to the same operating system environment that your Buildkite agent was installed to.
+Install Bazel, by following the relevant instructions to install Bazelisk (recommended) or the relevant Bazel package to the same operating system environment that your self-hosted agent was installed to.

 Create a pipeline